PavelMind/origin/diploma thesis/cpp-httplib-0.24.0-copy/README.md

 ### Zlib Support

-'gzip' compression is available with `CPPHTTPLIB_ZLIB_SUPPORT`. `libz` should be linked.
+'gzip' compression is available with `S_CPPHTTPLIB_ZLIB_SUPPORT`. `libz` should be linked.

 ### Brotli Support

-Brotli compression is available with `CPPHTTPLIB_BROTLI_SUPPORT`.
+Brotli compression is available with `S_CPPHTTPLIB_BROTLI_SUPPORT`.
 Necessary libraries should be linked.
 Please see https://github.com/google/brotli for more detail.

 ### Zstd Support

-Zstd compression is available with `CPPHTTPLIB_ZSTD_SUPPORT`.
+Zstd compression is available with `S_CPPHTTPLIB_ZSTD_SUPPORT`.
 Necessary libraries should be linked.
 Please see https://github.com/facebook/zstd for more detail.

 ### Default `Accept-Encoding` value